 Joel’s abilities as a lawyer have been recognized.
 From 2010 to 2015, he was selected by Florida Super Lawyers as a Rising Star in securities litigation.
-In 2016 and 2017, Joel was selected as a Super Lawyer.
+From 2016 to 2018, Joel was selected as a Super Lawyer.
 Super Lawyers selects attorneys using a multiphase selection process.
 Peer nominations and evaluations are combined with independent research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, state-by-state basis.
 Only 5% of attorneys in a state are selected to Super Lawyers.

 Joel has also published various legal articles and pieces.
 Some of his publications include “Discovery Strategies and Preparing a Case for Success,” American Bar Association, Pretrial Practice & Discovery, and “Winning Discovery Disputes,” American Bar Association, Sound Advice.

 Joel is member of the American Bar Association (Past Co-Chair and Chair of Subcommittees within the Section of Litigation), Federal Bar Association, Hillsborough County Bar Association, Clearwater Bar Association, and the Public Investors Arbitration Bar Association.
-Joel has previously served as a board of director for the Safety Harbor Chamber of Commerce.
+Joel has previously served on the board of directors for the Safety Harbor Chamber of Commerce.

 Educational and Personal Background

 Prior to becoming a lawyer, Joel attended West Virginia University in Morgantown, West Virginia.
-He graduated from WVU in 1998, Summa Cum Laude, Phi Beta Kappa, and as do all Mountaineer alumni, bleeds "Old Gold and Blue."
-Joel then traveled to Saint Petersburg, Florida to attend Stetson University College of Law, which is routinely ranked as the best law school in the country for trial advocacy.
+He graduated from WVU in May 1998, Summa Cum Laude, Phi Beta Kappa, and as do all Mountaineer alumni, bleeds "Old Gold and Blue."
+Joel then traveled to Saint Petersburg, Florida to attend Stetson University College of Law, which is routinely ranked as the best law school in the country for trial advocacy and legal writing.
 Joel graduated from Stetson in May 2001, Magna Cum Laude, and finished second in his class.
 Joel became a licensed Florida lawyer in September 2001.

 Joel grew up in a small West Virginia town and takes pride in his roots.
-When he’s not working, Joel enjoys jogging, hiking, traveling, listening to music, and attending concerts.
+When he’s not working, Joel enjoys hiking, traveling in the U.S. and abroad, listening to music, and attending concerts.
 Some of his favorite musicians include The Black Keys, Ben Harper, Citizen Cope, J.J.
 Grey & MoFro, Led Zeppelin, and The Rolling Stones.
 He is also an avid sports fan and closely follows the Pittsburgh Steelers, Tampa Bay Rays, and Mountaineers.